aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/cssprimitivevalue/setintvalue/_index.md

 ---
 title: CSSPrimitiveValue.SetIntValue
 second_title: Aspose.SVG for .NET API Reference
-description: CSSPrimitiveValue method.
+description: CSSPrimitiveValue SetIntValue method.
 A method to set the int value with a specified unit.
 If the property attached with this value can not accept the specified unit or the int value the value will be unchanged and a DOMException will be raised
 type: docs
 weight: 90
 url: /net/aspose.svg.dom.css/cssprimitivevalue/setintvalue/